design

 Wedding QR Code Placement Guide for Invitations in 2026

 You've decided to add a QR code to your wedding invitations, but now you're wondering where exactly to put it.
 A poorly placed QR code can look awkward or get overlooked by guests.
 The right placement makes it easy to scan while keeping your invitation design elegant.
 This guide will show you practical spots to position your wedding QR code, with specific dimensions and formats that work best.
+Using a tool like OwnQR's high-resolution QR code generator ensures your code prints crisply on any material.

 Top Placement Locations on Wedding Invitations